Reactions to the Mishima Incident: JSDF and Ministry of Defense

 On December 22, the Lieutenant General Kanetoshi Mashita (益田兼利), Commander-in-Chief of the Eastern Army, took full responsibility for the incident and resigned from his post.
 When the process of this decision, General Mashita and the Minister of Defense Yasuhiro Nakasone negotiated.
 According to Major Katsumi Terao (寺尾克美), one of the injured persons of the Mishima Incident, the tape recording of that time shows Nakasone saying, "I have a future.
 The Commander-in-Chief has reached the pinnacle of rank, so if you take full responsibility, the matter will be closed," and "I'll raise the Commander-in-Chief of the Eastern Army's salary by two pay grades..." (meaning to increase the base amount for calculating retirement benefits and increase retirement benefits).
 (Note: Major Katsumi Terao has said that when he heard Nakasone's words on this tape, "I was boiling with anger", and was dismayed to see that Nakasone, whom he had previously respected, "was this kind of man in reality.")

-One years after the incident, a memorial monument was quietly erected in front of the 2nd company corps at the Camp Takigahara of the Japan Ground Self-Defense Force Fuji School (陸上自衛隊富士学校, Rikujō jieitai Fuji gakkō) in Camp Fuji, where the Mishima and the Tatenokai enlisted for a trial period.
+One years after the incident, a memorial monument was quietly erected in front of the 2nd company corps at the Camp Takigahara of the Japan Ground Self-Defense Force Fuji School (陸上自衛隊富士学校) in Camp Fuji, where the Mishima and the Tatenokai enlisted for a trial period.
 Inscribed on the monument is a tanka poem by Mishima: